mkstayalive/random-user-agent-java/README.md

-# random-user-agent-java
+# random-user-agent-java&kotlin

-Generate Random User-agent strings in java.
+Generate Random User-agent strings in java and kotlin.
 Useful in web-scraping.

 Just import the file in your project and call